Greensboro, North Carolina offers lots of family fun for all ages!

-Located at LeBauer City Park in downtown, we saw the space where the suspended art was located but unfortunately, it wasn’t up for our visit which gives us another reason to want to come back.
+Located at LeBauer City Park downtown, we saw the space where the suspended art was located but unfortunately, it wasn’t up for our visit which gives us another reason to want to come back.

 We were scheduled to attend a baseball game during our visit but it was canceled due to a rainout.
-The Greensboro Grasshoppers are a Class A affiliate of the Miami Marlins and games are very family friendly.
+The Greensboro Grasshoppers are a Class A affiliate of the Miami Marlins and games are very family-friendly.